Brender-Studio/brender-snippets/examples/folder_scripts/render_multi_scene/README.md

 Key functionalities include:
 - **Multi-Scene Handling**: Processes all scenes within the Blender file.
 - **Scene Configuration**: Sets up each scene's resolution and output format in Blender.
-- **Frame Chunk Calculation**: For animations, computes the frame ranges for each job based on the total animation length and job array size.
 - **Rendering and Logging**: Executes the rendering of frames or animations and logs progress for monitoring job completion.

 This script demonstrates how to utilize Brender Studio's capability to handle custom scripts for cloud-based rendering of complex Blender projects with multiple scenes.